scharris/sqljson-query/docs/query-specifications.md

 A query specification describes a single query as a hierarchy of data to be fetched.
 It usually defines the generation of a single SQL file, but may specify multiple `resultRepresenations` in which case multiple SQL files will be generated for the query.
-In all cases it yields at most one TypeScript module and Java class representing result types for the query.
+In all cases it yields at most one TypeScript module or Java class representing the result types for the query.
 A query specification is described via the `QuerySpec` interface.

 ```typescript
 interface QuerySpec